60 Best Healthy Memorial Day Recipes

 Smoky "Baked" Beans with Bacon

-To preserve the health status of baked beans and simultaneously maximize their deliciousness, we mitigate the sugar surge and build flavor instead with a few of our all-time favorite foods and spices: cayenne, beer, and bacon.
+To preserve the health status of baked beans and simultaneously maximize their deliciousness, we mitigate the sugar surge and instead build flavor with a few of our all-time favorite foods and spices: cayenne, beer, and bacon.
 See what we mean about maximizing deliciousness?
 Yep, these smoky baked beans will be both healthy and addictive.
 Dig in!

 Get our recipe for Smoky "Baked" Beans with Bacon.

 This version is about as classic as potato salad can get, except for the fact that we resist the urge to drown the vegetables in a viscous sea of mayo.
 Instead, the mayo is bolstered with Dijon and a tangy shot of vinegar.
-The result: a healthier potato salad that cuts nearly half the fat from the equation and still tastes like the picnic classic we all adore.
+The result?
+A healthier potato salad that cuts nearly half the fat from the equation and still tastes like the picnic classic we all adore.

 Get our recipe for Potato Salad.